Best Gravity Water Filter USA 2026: Alexapure Pro, ProOne, and Berkey Alternatives

 Top Picks for US Homes

-If certification matters to you—whether for peace of mind, specific health concerns, or because you are renting and worried about the water supply—ProOne is the right choice.
+If certification matters to you, whether for peace of mind, a specific health concern, or because you are renting and unsure what the pipes are like, this is the right choice.

-The Big+ holds 3 gallons and comes with two 7-inch G2.0 filter elements, each rated for approximately 2,500 litres, with polished stainless steel housing that is the best quality of any filter on this list.
-ProOne is a smaller company than Alexapure, but they have been operating for years without the kind of supply-chain disruption Berkey has run into.
+Capacity runs to 3 gallons, with two 7-inch G2.0 elements rated for roughly 2,500 litres each, in polished stainless housing that is the best-made of anything here.
+ProOne is a small company, but it has been shipping for years without the kind of supply disruption that has hit both Berkey and Alexapure.

 LifeStraw Home: lower-cost entry point

 The LifeStraw Home is worth being honest about.
 It is not a traditional two-chamber gravity filter with ceramic elements.
-It is a countertop dispenser that uses a membrane filtration system.
+It is a countertop dispenser using membrane filtration.
 Different technology, different use case.

-What it does well: it removes bacteria, parasites, microplastics, lead, PFAS, and a long list of other contaminants with reasonable 18-cup capacity at a significantly lower price than stainless steel options.
-LifeStraw is a credible company with genuine testing behind their products.
+What it does well: it removes bacteria, parasites, microplastics, lead and PFAS at 18-cup capacity for a fraction of what stainless costs.
+LifeStraw is a credible company with real testing behind it.

-What it does less well: the membrane filter needs replacing more frequently than ceramic elements, making the running cost per gallon higher.
-It is not built for the same longevity as stainless steel options.
+What it does less well: the membrane needs replacing more often than ceramic, so running cost per gallon is higher, and it is not built for the same decades-long life as stainless.

 How I Actually Chose